watem-sedem/rfactor/docs/installation.rst

 We strongly recommend to make use of the seperate ``rfactor`` environment to install the dependencies (see two lines above), so it does not interfere with other Python installation on your machine.
-If you which to install the dependencies in your base environment, check out the dependencies in the ``environment.yml``-file.
+If you wish to install the dependencies in your base environment, check out the dependencies in the ``environment.yml``-file.